Discover Burma (Myanmar)

 Day 1 - Yangon (Rangoon) - walking tour and sunset cruise

-Morning check-in to a comfortable, downtown hotel close to the famous Scott Market.
-Time to relax before an afternoon, walking, orientation tour of the city followed – weather permitting – by a scenic sunset boat cruise on the Rangoon River itself.
+Arrival in Yangon and check-in to a downtown hotel close to the famous Scott Market.
+Afternoon, walking, heritage tour of the city’s spectacular, albeit crumbling Victoriana as well as a peek at the enterprising Alley Gardens urban renewal project.
+A scenic sunset boat cruise on the Rangoon River and local-style welcome dinner complete the day.

 Day 2 - Yangon (Rangoon) - local train and Shwedagon

 Departure for a fascinating and unusual train journey on the Rangoon circular line.
 The (very) slow, local train loops through the suburbs and outlying villages providing an original and behind the scenes view of local life; a great introduction to Burma.
-After lunch we’ll take a stroll through the picturesque Kandawgyi Lake Gardens before a sunset visit to the incredible Shwedagon Temple, Burma’s most sacred & certainly one it’s most awe inspiring sites.
+After lunch, we’ll take a stroll through the picturesque Kandawgyi Lake Gardens before a sunset visit to the incredible Shwedagon Temple, one of Burma’s most sacred and awe-inspiring sites.

 Overnight: Yangon Transport: Minibus, Train, Meals: B, L, D,